 Of course, going vegan will make you leave out meat and animal products (that includes dairy products ) from your diet.
 That would make you opt for other options to replace the nutrients.

-But wait, the vegan diet does have enough nutrients.
-The ingredients such as whole grains, fruits, vegetables, beans, peas, nuts and seeds are abundant in the beneficial nutritional elements, and that would mean the significant benefit of going vegan would be that you get access to better nutrients.
+But wait, the vegan diet does have enough nutrients and that should be one of the advantages of vegan diet.
+The ingredients such as whole grains, fruits, vegetables, beans, peas, nuts and seeds are abundant in the beneficial nutritional elements, and that would mean the significant vegan benefits would be that you get access to better nutrients.

 The fibre and antioxidants are what should help you stay more stronger.
 The vegan diet has also been observed to be rich in elements like more abundant in potassium, magnesium, folate and vitamins A, C and E.